Naitreey/notes-and-knowledge/cs/linux/virtualization/docker.rst

 - A given Edge release will not receive any updates once a new edge release is available.

-- setup docker official package repository for up-to-date releases.
+- Ubuntu: setup docker official package repository for up-to-date releases.
+  使用 stable release channel.

+- archlinux: pacman 安装的是 edge release channel.

 EE
 --